-Grant Plain joined the Practice in 2013 after achieving a Masters of Science degree in Contaminant Hydrogeology from The University of Sheffield.
-He is an environmental scientist in the land quality and contamination team at CampbellReith’s Surrey office, where he quickly became a valuable member of staff.
+Grant joined the Practice in 2013 after achieving a Masters of Science degree in Contaminant Hydrogeology from The University of Sheffield.
+He is an Associate in the land quality and contamination team.

 After winning the Ground Engineering “Young Geoenvironmental Engineer of the Year Award” in 2015, he is now a candidate for the Ground Engineering Rising Star of the year Award.